Amr-HAlahla/SpringMicroHub/README.md

 # SpringMicroHub

+---

+## Project Overview
 **A Modern Microservices Architecture Built with Spring Boot**

 SpringMicroHub is a robust, scalable, and production-ready microservices ecosystem built using Spring Boot and Spring Cloud.
 This project demonstrates my expertise in designing distributed systems, integrating cutting-edge backend technologies, and deploying cloud-native applications.
 It serves as a showcase of my skills in microservices architecture, containerization, and event-driven design.

----

-## Project Overview
-SpringMicroHub is a modular microservices application designed to manage core backend functionalities such as authentication, file storage, and configuration management.
-It leverages Spring Cloud components and modern tools to ensure seamless service communication, resilience, and scalability.

 ### Key Features
 - **API Gateway**: Centralized routing and load balancing with Spring Cloud Gateway.